pitworker/portfolio/readme.md

 This repository uses a mixed license.
 Licenses are assigned to different parts of the project as follows:

-1. Most of the source code[^1] is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+1. The primary source code[^1] is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-2. The content and visual design choices[^2] are licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+2. The visual design and content[^2] are licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 3. The typefaces[^3] retain their original [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web).
 4. Any linked or embedded content (such as YouTube and Vimeo videos) retains its original license and falls outside of the licensing of this project.
 5. **All content** (images, text, videos, etc) related to collaborative and professional projects[^4] falls outside this licensing, and, unless otherwise stated, **full copyright** is maintained by myself and my collaborators, and/or any clients or employers.

-[^1]: "Source code" is defined here as all HTML, Markdown outside of the `./public/content/` directory, NodeJS and React configuration files, and JavaScript code exclusive of any embedded titles, headers, body text, or captions within the page layouts in the `./src/pages/` directory.
+[^1]: *Primary source code* is defined here as all HTML, Markdown outside of the `./public/content/` directory, NodeJS and React configuration files, and JavaScript code exclusive of any embedded titles, headers, body text, or captions within the page layouts in the `./src/pages/` directory.

-[^2]: "Content and visual design choices" is defined here as all images, titles, headers, body text, or captions (both standalone and enclosed within JavaScript files in the `./src/pages/` directory), CSS code, and all Markdown files located within the `./public/content/` directory.
+[^2]: *Visual design and content* is defined here as all images, titles, headers, body text, or captions (both standalone and enclosed within JavaScript files in the `./src/pages/` directory), CSS code, and all Markdown files located within the `./public/content/` directory.

-[^3]: "Typefaces" are defined here as all files located within the `./src/fonts/` directory.
+[^3]: *Typefaces* are defined here as all files located within the `./src/fonts/` directory.

-[^4]: "Collaborative and professional projects" are defined here as ALL files located within the following directories:
+[^4]: *Content related to collaborative and professional projects* is defined here as **all** files located within the following directories:
   `./public/content/cloud-next-postcards`
   `./public/content/doodles-nftnyc`
   `./public/content/gml-pinball`